alex-riz-NE/hw2-vaccines2/README.md

 ```

 ##### Making the Charts

--Something that came up: Needed to install imageio with:
+##### Something that came up:
+    -Needed to install imageio with:
 ```
   pip install imageio
 ```
+    -For some reason needed to use a vpn to git push even with the .gitignore.
+Saw this tip on stack overflow.